 The plant needed cranes to shift the trucked-in waste from its vast storage bunker into the adjoining incinerator.
 Key to the operation of the plant, the cranes had to work around the clock, seven days a week.
 If they stopped for any significant amount of time, fuel wouldn’t get to the boiler, shutting down the turbines that produced the plant’s output of essential heat and electricity.

 Konecranes was involved in the construction of the power plant from the early planning stages - two grab cranes working together were enough to cover the whole area of the enormous waste bunker.
 The crane controls were fully automated and equipped with remote monitoring technology.

 Inaugurated by the Lithuanian and Finnish presidents in 2013, the plant produces about 140 GWh of electricity for the Lithuanian grid and 400 GWh of heat – a full 40 percent of the district heating for Klaipeda – per year.
 Using so much waste for fuel has significantly reduced landfill, and CO2 emissions have dropped by 96,000 tons annually.

 Klaudijus Zilinskas, Fortum’s operations manager, has been very pleased with the fast and efficient after-sales support from Konecranes.
 With remote monitoring, Konecranes technicians rarely need to be on site at Fortum Klaipeda except for scheduled service calls and preventive maintenance.
-The two Konecranes automatic grab cranes have proven their ability to handle their grueling, non-stop work schedule in the huge waste bunker.
+The two Konecranes automatic grab cranes have proven their ability to handle their gruelling, non-stop work schedule in the huge waste bunker.